Iasa-Global/btabok/pages/engagement_model/views.md

 as a thinking tool, to consider alternative architectures.
 The architect also uses views to assess the effect of change on the architecture, and the consequences for stakeholders.
-When making modifications to the architecture it important that the stakeholders are aware of any consequences.
+When making modifications to the architecture it is important that the stakeholders are aware of any consequences.
 Several views may be affected, by the modification and these views play an essential part in communicating the consequence of the changes.